jlamperez/mortis/WRITEUP.md

 The creation of Mortis rests on a three-part architecture: the **Brain** (the LLM), the **Soul** (the structured intent), and the **Body** (the robotic arm).

-### 1. The Brain: CompactifAI LLM
+### 1. The Brain: LLM API

-The core of Mortis's intelligence is a Large Language Model accessed via the **CompactifAI API**.
+The core of Mortis's intelligence is a Large Language Model accessed via an **API**.
 A system prompt explicitly defines its persona: *"You are Mortis, a mischievous Halloween spirit in a robotic arm."* This instruction sets the foundation for all its responses, ensuring it stays in character.
 User interactions are sent to the LLM, which generates a response consistent with this haunted personality.

 ### 2. The Soul: Structured Output via Function Calling

 The true magic lies in translating the LLM's creative output into concrete, actionable commands.
-This is achieved using the **function calling** (or "tools") feature of the CompactifAI models.
+This is achieved using the **function calling** (or "tools") feature of the LLM API.

 Instead of just generating free-form text, the LLM is constrained to call a specific function: `perform_mortis_act`.
 This function requires the model to structure its response into a JSON object with three distinct fields:
 -   `message`: A short, in-character line of dialogue.